obl0nsky/blog/content/posts/ferrante.md

 #### Labbé's distance

 The second technique employed is using a distance defined by Dominique Labbé in a paper called [_'Experiments on Authorship Attribution by Intertextual
 Distance in English'_](https://halshs.archives-ouvertes.fr/halshs-00139070/document).
-Again, we try to define some some or distance between two texts.
+Again, we try to define some idea of distance between two texts.
 This time, the calculation is independent of the entire corpus (unlike Burrows' \\(\Delta\\) which standardised based on the entire corpus).
 It can be expressed in a simple formula.
 First, let the _absolute frequency_ of a token be the number of times a token appears in a text.
 Define it as

 $$g_i(A_j) := |\{t : t \in A_j, t = t_i\}|$$